ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 <!-- We start by testing that what we want it to will work, and then we challenge it, by giving it some input that should throw validation exceptions.
 When we know both of these will pass, we can then move onto the workflows.  -->

 Before committing anything and thus starting the suitable workflow, we test locally with the `dotnet test` command.
-There is an activity diagram showing this.
-Tests are implemented with the logic of expected functionality in mind.
+There is an activity diagram showing this.<!-- Which diagram -->Tests are implemented with the logic of expected functionality in mind.
 Testing that the method in question works as expected.
 It should react as expected, both with harmless and malicious inputs.

 For example, the tests for the method Create(CreateCheepDTO) can be examined.
 They can be found in the infrastructure tests for the tests for Cheap Repository.
 First, we test that it works as intended with the intended input.
 After this, we challenge it in the test by giving it the wrong input and testing if validation exceptions are thrown.